-Whatever circumstances you find yourself in, I think it is worthwhile for you to be able walk through an analysis of the issues surrounding selling your home during a divorce in Texas.
-The problem with this topic is that you can get a lot of different opinions on the subject but very few of them consider all of the relevant elements of both divorce and selling a house.
+Whatever circumstances you find yourself in, I think it is worthwhile for you to walk through an analysis of the issues surrounding selling your home during a divorce in Texas.
+The problem with this topic is that you can get a lot of different opinions on the subject, but very few of them consider all of the relevant elements of both divorce and selling a house.
 Fortunately, the attorneys with the Law Office of Bryan Fagan are equipped to present a comprehensive discussion on this subject with you today.

 Are you stuck in neutral, or worse- reverse, during your divorce?

-What you will find in a divorce is that sometimes your spouse or the judge will force your hand and propel you in a certain direction.
+What you will find in a divorce is that sometimes your spouse or the judge will force your hand and propel you in a particular direction.
 The need to start fresh, pay off debt, or find a new place that you can afford may all be relevant considerations for you to make during a divorce.
-If selling the house is the main issue you are concerned with then I suggest that you keep in mind the following tips and tricks when it comes to selling a. house during your Texas divorce.
+If selling the house is the main issue you are concerned with, then I suggest that you keep in mind the following tips and tricks for selling a. house during your Texas divorce.

-Don’t underestimate the difficulties associated with divorce or selling your family house
+Don’t underestimate the difficulties associated with divorce or selling your family house.

-Financial elements will impact decision making associated with deciding whether to sell your house
+Financial elements will impact decision-making associated with deciding whether to sell your house.

-Imagine how upsetting it would be to ignore your gut instinct, allow your ex-spouse to remain in the house, you move out and then your ex-spouse doesn’t pay the mortgage and the foreclosure timeline begins.
+Imagine how upsetting it would be to ignore your gut instinct, allow your ex-spouse to remain in the house, you move out, and then your ex-spouse doesn’t pay the mortgage, and the foreclosure timeline begins.
 That is a situation that many parties like yourself find themselves in after a divorce.
 What can you do to avoid putting yourself in this position where you hold only liability and derive no benefit from the house any longer?

-What I recommend that clients do in this situation is to execute a Special Warranty Deed which transfers your ownership portion of the house to your life.
-This way you legally make it so you can no longer enter the home without the permission of your ex-spouse.
+What I recommend that clients do in this situation is to execute a Special Warranty Deed which transfers your portion of the house to your life.
+This way, you legally make it so you can no longer enter the home without the permission of your ex-spouse.
 That may make your spouse feel more at peace.